riodev04/Dark-FB/README.md

 ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)
 [![Youtube](https://img.shields.io/badge/Youtube-Rio--Dev-red?style=for-the-badge&logo=youtube)](https://youtube.com/@riodev)

-Hacking Tools And Facebook Bot
+Facebook Hacking Tool, with Bruteforce and Crack method, also provides Facebook Bot.
 > **Disclaimer:** Please do not use this on a device you don't own or do not have permission to.
 We do not take any responsibility.

 ## Metode Login